This is an awesome post by Tripti Rai. You can learn more about her at the end of the post. Write for us.

 10. Commercial Awareness

 It’s all about knowing how the business or industry functions and what keeps a company running.
 Show in the resume that you have the understanding of what the organization can achieve with help of its products and services, and how it should compete in the market.
+If you’re looking for a sales job, show sales experience.
+If you’re looking for a marketing job, show marketing experience.

 Incorporating the Skills